SQream/sqream_docs/reference/sql/sql_statements/utility_commands/rechunk.rst

 RECHUNK
 *******

-SQreamDB is most efficient processing large data chunks.
+SQreamDB is the most efficient for processing large data chunks.
 The ``rechunk`` function improves performance when handling tables with small data chunks by allowing you to consolidate these small chunks into larger ones.
-Additionally, this function also addresses mixed chunks, which are those containing one or more deleted records.
+This function also handles mixed chunks, which include one or more deleted records and/or records marked for deletion but not yet purged (i.e., awaiting the removal of deleted data).
 When applied to mixed chunks, the function performs a :ref:`cleanup operation<delete_guide>`, resulting in clean, large data chunks.

 Syntax
 ==========